 The one LAUGHTER, He HAS gone down now, at evening tide before they arrive.

 She lifts up her eyes and sees HIM, there is a catch in her breath as the bride enquires of the servant (as she has already lit off the camel) “Who is this?”
 She asks, the servant replies, “This is my sovereign.”

 The account of Rebekah’s response reveals a sense of dignity and pedigree, after the servant confirmed what her heart already knew, she immediately pulls together her covering garments for modesty, after her unassisted dismount; at the same time, the Hebrew words describe she covered the hollows of her form, and stood up to present herself as any lady would, modestly, yet purposely, plumping the folds of the garment to give hint of her femininity; as, one commentary suggested.
-It is also mentioned in another commentary that she prostrated herself before Isaac as Abigail did David; however, the brief passage leaves that open for discussion.
+It is also mentioned in another commentary that she postrated herself before Isaac as Abigail did David; however, the brief passage leaves that open for discussion.
 It is a gesture beyond what is required but who would deny her that response?
-The next scene we are told that Isaac took Rebekah into his mother’s tent and was then comforted from Sarah’s death.
+The next scene (we are told) is when Isaac takes Rebekah into his mother’s tent and was then comforted from Sarah’s death.

 Beloved, are we not in that procession this day?
 Bearing gifts of His own?
 Onyx stones, and bracelets, little bells upon the priestly hems, and ankles … surely, she has anointed herself with HIS oils and perfume.
 This journey is a progressive procession of joy, of righteousness, and truth, in the Holy Ghost.
 This is the BRIDE who made herself ready, who meets Him at the well.
 Escorted daily in His accommodations, held in His sacred trust, with the WORD OF LIFE in attendance.